Protocol Lending Guide 2025: Complete Guide

 - Composability: Protocols can interact with each other, creating complex financial products

-How DeFi Lending Works
+How decentralised Finance Lending Works

-DeFi lending operates through liquidity pools where lenders deposit their assets to earn interest, while borrowers can take loans by providing collateral.
+Smart contract lending operates through liquidity pools where lenders deposit their assets to earn interest, while borrowers can take loans by providing collateral.
 The process is governed by smart contracts that automatically execute lending terms.

 The Lending Process